erik-knudsen/ZBridgeE/README-extra.txt

 Select Windows and Android.
 after installation of Qt, install MSVC 2019.

-QtCreator > Tools > Maintenance
-inklude MSVC2019, QtWebengine, QtPositioning, QtWebchannel, QtWebview (2 places).
+QtCreator > Tools > Qt Maintenance Tool > Start Maintenance Tool inklude MSVC2019, QtWebengine, QtPositioning, QtWebchannel, QtWebview (2 places).
 ZBridgeE Help uses QtWebview, which cannot be used with the mingw compilers.

-QtCreator > Preferences
+QtCreator > Edit > Preferences
-Android: update/install JDK, Android SDK, OpenSSL
-Devices: create relevant AVD's (install emulator images etc.)
+Android tab: update/install JDK, Android SDK, OpenSSL Devices tab: create relevant AVD's (install emulator images etc.)

 Configure hardware acceleration for the Android Emulator.
 Normally hardware is used for the emulator, but if the graphics drivers are not compatible with the emulator